-The Mt.
-Pleasant field, opened in 1928, helped make Michigan one of the leading oil producers of the eastern United States.
+The Clay County historical marker notes that the Mt.
+Pleasant field, discovered in 1928, “helped make Michigan one of the leading oil producers of the eastern United States.
 Mount Pleasant became known as the “Oil Capital of Michigan.”

 In the summer of 2005, a special petroleum exhibit opened at Central Michigan University’s (CMU) Clarke Historical Library, Mount Pleasant.

 “They work hard, take risks, prosper, and by and large benefit everybody,” noted Frank Boles, director of the Clarke Historical Library, about oil and natural gas producers.
 “What I didn’t understand about the industry is that these people all know each other.”

 The library told their story with an “Oil and Natural Gas in Michigan” exhibit.

 The state’s abundant oil production comes as a surprise to many, said Boles, who put the exhibit together with the cooperation of the Michigan Oil & Gas Association and the Michigan Oil & Gas Producers Educational Foundation.